 The Request for Proposals was issued on August 11 and seven proposals were submitted by September 1.
 Four proposers were interviewed by a Selection Committee that comprised members of City staff, New History (historic architecture consultant), Heritage Preservation Board, and Wayzata Historical Society.
 The Committee selected Cushing Terrell.

 Cushing Terrell is providing Architectural Design Services for the rehabilitation of the Section Foreman House.
 The scope of work includes traditional architectural design services including Schematic Design (SD), Design Development (DD), Construction Documents (CD) and Construction Administration (CA).
 The building is owned by the City, who holds the architect’s contract, which is based on a standard AIA B-101 contract.

 The design process is being jointly led by the City in partnership with the Design Committee, which includes representatives of the Wayzata Conservancy, Heritage Preservation Board, Wayzata Historical Society, consultant New History, educational programming stakeholders, and community members.
-The Committee has met frequently since October and has provided valuable input to the design team on the layout and programming of the building.
 The Schematic Design phase was completed on January 10, 2023.
 The public bidding process will begin when the needed funds are secured from non-City funding sources.